Network Layouts

 The back-end servers will usually be visible only from an internal network.
 The front-end machines do not need to route traffic between the Internet and the back-end machines.

-The Traffic Manager software is commonly deployed on a multi-homed machine.
+The Virtual Traffic Manager software is commonly deployed on a multi-homed machine.
 One network interface card is visible to the Internet; one or more network interface cards are exposed to the internal private networks where the back-end servers reside.
-It is also easy to configure a Traffic Manager on a machine with a single network card (this is common in an evaluation or testing environment), where a Traffic Manager can contact both the clients and the servers.
+It is also easy to configure a Virtual Traffic Manager on a machine with a single network card (this is common in an evaluation or testing environment), where a Virtual Traffic Manager can contact both the clients and the servers.

 A fully fault-tolerant set-up will contain two or more front ends and several back-end servers.
-If any one machine fails, the Traffic Manager’s failover capability ensures that requests are routed to other machines, ensuring there is no single point of failure in the system.
+If any one machine fails, the Virtual Traffic Manager’s failover capability ensures that requests are routed to other machines, ensuring there is no single point of failure in the system.

-Some product versions are restricted to just a cluster size of two Traffic Manager machines.
+Some product versions are restricted to just a cluster size of two Virtual Traffic Manager machines.
 Larger cluster sizes can be used with a software key upgrade.

 If hardware availability is limited, fewer servers can be used.
 In the minimal case, it is possible to install the traffic management software and an Internet service on the same machine.
 This is not recommended, as it reduces the usefulness of the product and the ability to provide fault tolerance in the event of a hardware failure.
 It may, however, be useful for evaluation or demonstration purposes.